Twice Baked Mashed Potatoes

 - Rosemary.
 Use fresh or dried rosemary, or substitute with your favorite herbs.

-This twice baked mashed potatoe recipe couldn’t be any easier.
-You’re essentially making regular mashed potatoes, loading them up with cheese and baking them to perfection!
+Making twice baked mashed potatoes with sour cream and cheese couldn’t be any easier.
+You’re essentially making regular mashed potatoes, loading them up with cheese, and baking them to perfection!

 Pro tip: Prepare the entire dish up to a day in advance.
 Remove from the refrigerator about an hour before you plan to bake it to allow it to come to room temperature.